zerozedsc/Python-POS-System/README.md

 _~~I will add a function to access server database~~_

-Actually I try to make a database server but I did not know how to do that so I just using my computer to become a host for local network and the database is inside network folder, because of that , the database path it actually my network path

 ###### TO EDIT SQLITE DB You need to download DB BROWSER for SQLite
 ###### To log in you can use `ADMIN` to get fully access